UI composition - the blind spot of distributed systems

 I was at a customer site, and we were analyzing their business processes with the intent of building a new component of their system.
 The customer is basically a logistics company, whose responsibility is to deliver goods on behalf of their customers and, when applicable, to charge the recipient of the goods for the delivery and handling process.
 During this discussion, the accounting manager raised an interesting issue.

-One of the internal departments is responsible for monitoring the overall state of customers' orders.
-This department is currently overwhelmed by the amount of work that arises from information they need being scattered across different applications.
+One of the internal departments is responsible for monitoring the overall state of customers’ orders.
+This department is currently overwhelmed by the amount of work required to gather the information they need.
 They end up wasting a lot of time gathering this information instead of doing their actual work.

 The manager and I began to discuss options for removing all of this friction.
 We began to talk of building a single front-end application capable of aggregating all of this information.

 What we immediately realized is that there seems to be no canonical guide to designing UIs that retrieve and aggregate data from different sources.
-Sure, there are a lot of resources and discussions about Service Oriented Architectures, Domain Driven Design and the process related to correctly identifying bounded contexts; finding guidance for correctly designing your services and their interactions is no problem.
-But when it comes to designing an aggregator UI, there isn't much, so it is really easy to create a UI that couples otherwise unrelated data and services.
-Or, as in this scenario, it's easy to couple services owned by different departments or even by third parties.
+Sure, there are a lot of resources and discussions about Distributed Architectures, Domain Driven Design and the process related to correctly identifying bounded contexts; finding guidance for designing your services and their interactions is not a problem.
+But when it comes to designing an aggregator UI, there isn’t much.
+As a result, it is really easy to create a UI that couples otherwise unrelated data and services.
+Or, as in this scenario, it’s easy to couple services owned by different departments or even by third parties.

-UI composition work should be done in client-side code.
-This is the one place that can connect the dots and glue together pieces of data coming from different endpoints.
+UI composition work should be done in the client-side code.
+This is the only place that can connect the dots and glue together pieces of data coming from different endpoints.
 Composing data at the client is, in my experience, a two step process:

 - Compose the client side